Cayce2514/cayce2514.github.io/bumpteroids/readme.md

 ![Ship with a sixth Rocket Flare](https://raw.githubusercontent.com/Cayce2514/cayce2514.github.io/master/bumpteroids/images/asteroids_ship0006.png)
 ![Ship with a seventh Rocket Flare](https://raw.githubusercontent.com/Cayce2514/cayce2514.github.io/master/bumpteroids/images/asteroids_ship0007.png)

-Download all of these images locally and then upload to Cloud 9 into an `images` directory.
+Download all of these images locally by right clicking on them and selecting "Save Image As..." and then upload to Cloud 9 into an `images` directory.
+You should have 7 ship images total.

-So, let's put the first spaceship in our code.
+Now, let's put the first spaceship in our code.

 We'll need a variable to hold the image.
 That'll go at the top of our code before the function setup: